-Full planning permission is sought for the erection of 6 no. floodlights to serve an artificial turf pitch within the grounds of Bryn Celynnog Comprehensive School Beddau, an 11 to 18 mixed English medium comprehensive school that is maintained by RCT.
-The purpose of the pitch is to provide an all weather facility for the playing of football and rugby for the school and the wide community and will add to the existing sports facilities currently used at the school.
+Full planning permission is sought for the erection of 6 no. floodlights to serve an artificial turf pitch within the grounds of Ysgol Gyfun, Rhydywaun, Penywaun, an 11 to 18 Welsh medium comprehensive school that is maintained by RCT.
+The purpose of the pitch is to provide an all weather facility for the school and the wide community and will add to the existing sports facilities currently used at the school and enable tournaments to be hosted.

-The proposal would involve an existing red gravel general sports pitch which is located to the north-west of the main school complex, where an artificial turf pitch is proposed to be installed.
-The floodlighting columns would be erected around the pitch with three along each side and around the perimeter of the pitch, a 6 lane 400m athletics track will also be provided.
+The proposal would involve an existing grassed field to the south of the main school complex, where an artificial turf pitch is proposed to be installed.
+The floodlighting columns would be erected around the pitch with three along each side.

 Each floodlighting column would measure 15 metres in height and would be fitted with an LED floodlight which would maintain a lighting level of 200 lux.
 The lighting has been designed to minimise light pollution on the surrounding area and will only be operational whilst the pitch is in use and be switched off by 22.15pm.
-The pitch would be utilised by the school between 09:00 and 17:00 Monday to Friday, however the floodlights would enable community use between the hours of 17:00 and 22:00 Monday to Friday and between 9:00 and 22:00 on Saturdays and Sundays.
+The pitch would be utilised by the school between 09:00 and 17:00 Monday to Friday, however, the floodlights would enable community use between the hours of 17:00 and 22:00 Monday to Friday and between 9:00 and 22:00 on Saturdays and Sundays.
 Outside of term time, the community use is proposed as 09:00 to 22:00 Monday to Sunday.
-The football pitch will be 82m x 55m with 3m run off areas to all sides and the rugby pitch will be a mini / training pitch with a shockpad included.
+The primary use of the pitch is for playing football, with noncontact rugby training as the secondary use.
 The Council will be responsible for the management and scheduling of the community use.

-The proposal to construct an artificial turf pitch can be carried out under permitted development rights and will therefore not be considered as part of this application.
-The same rights also apply to the other associated works listed in the details accompanying the application including, ball stop and perimeter fencing, maintenance and DDA access roads and parking and associated drainage infrastructure.
+The proposal to construct an artificial turf pitch (88m x 61m) can be carried out under permitted development rights and will therefore not be considered as part of this application.
+The same rights also apply to the other associated works listed in the details accompanying the application including ball stop and perimeter fencing, maintenance and DDA access roads, a pedestrian access path from the school and associated drainage infrastructure.